simonmichael/hledger/MANUAL.md

 Example:

     ; ACTUAL=EFFECTIVE
-    ; The latter's year can be omitted, it will be taken from the former 2010/2/23=2/19 movie ticket
+    ; The effective date's year is optional, defaulting to the actual date's 2010/2/23=2/19 movie ticket
       expenses:cinema                   $10
       assets:checking